UEFI: Pre-EFI Initialization Modules

 These are minimal PEI drivers that are responsible for initialization of hardware components, such as permanent memory, CPU, chipset and motherboard.
 Each of the PEIMs have single responsibilities and focus on single initialization.
 These drivers come from different vendors.

 PEIMs-to-PEIMs Interfaces

 This is a data structure that composed of GUID pairs of pointers.
 PPIs are discovered by PEIMs through PEI services.

 After minimal initialization of the system for DXE, PEI foundation locates and passes control to DXE.
-The PEI foundation dispatches DXE foundation through special PPI called IPL(Initial Program Load).
+The PEI foundation dispatches DXE foundation through special PPI called IPL (Initial Program Load).

 DXE – Driver Execution Environment

 This stage consists of C modules and a dependency-aware dispatcher.
 With main memory now available, CPU, chipset, mainboard and other I/O devices are initialized in DXE and BDS.
 Initialization at this stage involves assigning EFI device paths to the hardware connected to the motherboard, and transferring configuration data to the hardware.
+In this stage, UEFI drivers / Option ROMs of PCI / AMBA devices are executed.

 BDS – Boot Device Select (Boot Manager)

 BDS is a part of the DXE.
-In this stage, boot devices are initialized, UEFI drivers or Option ROMs of PCI devices are executed according to architecturally defined variables called NVRAM.
+In this stage, boot devices are initialized, and the operating system boot loaders (such as Windows Boot Manager) are started.